With precision, we help schools to attain for their students (and teachers) their equitable-share of federally funded services.

 - Identify opportunities for immediate enforcement measures and collaborate with your LEA to amicably resolve any extant enforcement lapses

-- Represent school leaders at consultation meetings, and, on school leaders’ behalf, develop, manage, and utilize – for the direct and indirect benefit of private school students and teachers – cooperative relationships with the LEA and, as necessary, SEA officials
+- Represent school leaders at consultation meetings, and, on school leaders’ behalf, develop, manage, and utilize – for the direct and indirect benefit of private school students and teachers – cooperative relationships with the LEA and, as necessary, state education agency (SEA) officials

 - Develop and maintain a federal grants allocation and expenditure tracking system, and provide quarterly updates about grant expenditures